-The estimated dementia diagnosis rate for 65+ years has been going up every year in Croydon.
+Over the last 3 years, the estimated dementia diagnosis rate for 65+ years has been increasing while in London and England it has been decreasing.

-Croydon's proportion of adults (aged 18+) classified as overweight or obese is similar to the London average but could be lower.
+Croydon's proportion of adults (aged 18+) classified as overweight or obese is similar to the London average but should be lower.